UNEXPECTED AND LIFE-CHANGING BENEFITS OF MINIMALISM

 Here are some more self-care habits for your daily routine that you might like to explore too.

-Our homes are important and it helps to have them working for you as well as you can.
 You may be an introvert or Highly Sensitive Person who finds the outside world overwhelming and overstimulating.
 You may be struggling with health problems and chronic illness.
-You may work from home, have a big family with little kids and pets, you may have mobility issues.
+You may work from home, have a big family with young kids and pets, you may have mobility issues.

 Different spaces in our homes work in different ways, but with less clutter and an intentional, minimalist approach, you can set those spaces up to work for you in the best way possible.
 Less losing things, wasting time, greater productivity and more opportunity for fun and family.

-10. Better for the environment
+9. Minimalism is better for the environment

-Minimalism has plenty of environmental benefits too that help us take personal responsibility for our footprint on the planet.
-Minimalism encourages us to be conscious consumers, buying more wisely and intentionally.
+Minimalism encourages us to be more conscious consumers, buying more wisely and intentionally.
 This could include buying less, buying better, buying local and buying second-hand.

 You might enjoy this article on how minimalism benefits the environment and promotes sustainability or these ideas on how a capsule wardrobe reduces waste.